Live Chat Now

 Entry-Level Accounting Careers

-Graduates with an Associate Degree in accounting or a related field often study accounting principles, budgeting, data analysis and forecasting business financial trends, making them a good potential fit for entry level accounting roles.
+Graduates with an associate degree in accounting or a related field often study accounting principles, budgeting, data analysis and forecasting business financial trends, making them a good potential fit for entry level accounting roles.
 Examples include:

-As a financial clerk, you can use your essential skills to embark on an administrative career in bookkeeping, accounting or auditing.
+• Financial Clerk: As a financial clerk, you can use your essential skills to embark on an administrative career in bookkeeping, accounting or auditing.
 You will need to be comfortable with technology, as new innovations in automation streamline tasks and minimize manual labor.
 Financial clerks can be found at organizations of all sizes and in virtually every industry sector.

-As a junior staff accountant, you can expect to help your organization maintain financial records, analyze balance sheets and post journal entries.
+• Junior Staff Accountant: As a junior staff accountant, you can expect to help your organization maintain financial records, analyze balance sheets and post journal entries.
 You may also be tasked with preparing special reports and reconciling bank accounts.

 Do you have to be good at math to be an accountant?

-Being good at math is certainly helpful, as the profession involves daily calculations, but thanks to accounting software, it's more necessary to be well-organized and understand the fundamentals than it is to be stellar at mathematics.
+Being good at math is certainly helpful, as the profession involves daily calculations, but thanks to accounting software, it's more necessary to be well organized and understand the fundamentals than it is to be stellar at mathematics.

 What is the workplace like for an accounting job?